 Canon 1100D vs G1X Mark II

-The Canon EOS 1100D (called Canon T3 in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in February 2011 and February 2014.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were announced, respectively, in February 2011 and February 2014.
 The 1100D is a DSLR, while the G1X Mark II is a fixed lens compact.
-The cameras are based on an APS-C (1100D) and an 1.5-inch sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the G1X Mark II provides 13 MP.
+The cameras are based on an APS-C (1100D) and an 1.5-inch (G1X Mark II) sensor.
+The 1100D has a resolution of 12.2 megapixels, whereas the G1X Mark II provides 13 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is considerably smaller (34 percent) than the Canon 1100D.
 In this context, it is worth noting that neither the 1100D nor the G1X Mark II are weather-sealed.